BIENVENUE! WILLKOMMEN! ¡BIENVENIDOS!

 Spanish - Viva (Y7-8) and Kerboodle (Y9-13)

-From September 2022, Y7 students will be allocated a language by the school to be studied in Years 7 and 8; either French, German or Spanish.
-If there is a strong reason why your son/daughter should not study a language, e.g. The language is spoken at home, then this should be made known by email to Admissions and the Head of MFL, Mr Hobbs, as early as possible during the academic year prior to entry.
+Year 7 students are allocated a language by the school to be studied in Years 7 and 8; either French, German or Spanish.
+If there is a strong reason why your son/daughter should not study a language, e.g. The language is spoken at home, then this should be made known by email to Admissions and the Head of MFL, Mrs Banks, as early as possible during the academic year prior to entry.
 Students in Years 7 and 8 have six lessons per fortnight in their language, in order to focus intensively on embedding key grammar and vocabulary that will underpin their future progress.
 During Year 8, students make their GCSE options.
 It is not compulsory at BGS to study a modern foreign language to GCSE, but it is positively encouraged and uptake is high.

 All three languages are offered at GCSE.
 We also encourage native speakers of the languages we teach to gain a GCSE qualification (if they have not taken the subject as one of their options).
 Students are then able to continue their language studies to A Level.